depzai/Notes/Web Analytics Initiative 1214.md

 The following issues will most likely require changes to the instrumentation site-wide:

-- Referrers (SEO, PAid Search et.) not tracking correctly
+- Referrers (SEO, Paid Search et.) not tracking correctly
 - URL’s get truncated
 - Some pages are not instrumented
 - Instrumentation hasn't been updated on some pages